2023 Most Popular Health & Physical Education Bachelor's Degree Schools in Illinois

 Phys Ed majors at SIUC take out an average of $23,562 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $157.

-Out of the 35 schools in Illinois that were part of this year’s ranking, Northern Illinois University landed the # 5 spot on the list.
-Located in the small suburb of Dekalb, NIU is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at Northern Illinois University helped the school earn the #5 place on this year’s ranking of the most popular health and physical education schools in Illinois.
+Located in the small suburb of Dekalb, NIU is a public college with a fairly large student population.

 Women make up 44% of the phys ed majors at the school.